nelsonJanusson/film_searcher/README.md

+# Description
+Small typescript project that i made as part of a job application proscess
 # Prerequisites

 - An installation of Node.js version 18.16.1 or higher (earlier versions might work but have not been tested).